gaDZella/undefine/README.md

 # undefine - C# Preprocessor tool

-This is analog of standard C Preprocessor tools: [unifdef](http://manpages.ubuntu.com/manpages/xenial/man1/unifdef.1.html), [coan](http://coan2.sourceforge.net/) ported for C# syntax specifics.
+This is an analog of the standard C Preprocessor tools: [unifdef](http://manpages.ubuntu.com/manpages/xenial/man1/unifdef.1.html), [coan](http://coan2.sourceforge.net/) ported for C# syntax specifics.
-All of standard C tools are not completely compatible with C# code syntax.
+Unlike the standard C tools **undefine** is fully compatible with the C# code syntax.

 ### How it works
-This tool parses provided C# code file with a view to build file C# preprocessor internal syntax model.
+This tool parses C# code files in order to build an internal preprocessor directives model.
-Further the conditional directives in the model are analyzed and the model is modified based on provided conditional symbol values.
+Then the model's conditional directives are analyzed and the model is modified based on provided conditional symbol values.
-The resulting condition is simplified and the overall model is simplified too.
+The resulting condition is simplified and the overall model is simplified as well.
-Take a look at this in action:
+See how it works in action:

 Input Foo.cs file:
 ```